yuri91/brainfuck-jit/README.md

 ## About

-This simple program parse a brainfuck source file, prints its llvm ir representation without and with optimizations, and then runs it as machine code.
+This simple program does the following:

+* parse a brainfuck source file
+* build an llvm ir representation of the program and prints it
+* optimize said llvm ir and prints it
+* runs it as machine code

 ## Dependencies